Esri/arcade-expressions/popup/operating-hours.md

 [4,11,4] corresponds to Thanksgiving -> 4th occurrence in November of a Thursday*/ var variableHolidays = [[-1,5,1],[1,9,1],[4,11,4],[3,1,1]];

+//Specify if only the status will be shown.
+If True, all following settings are ignored var status_only = "False" // or "True"

 //Specify the number of following days to return in the display var tot_days = 7